marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-01.md

    we need to explain the mapping of existing energy efficient features to specific Power States.

-   o basic (scalar) units are not enough to describe Power Data Unit caps and/or output.
-We need a more complex structure (which might already exist?) to cover meanings (that I copied in the chats) like CO2 footprint, clean energy, mix, renewable. as an example, this should help to describe reduction of energy consumption and the increase of renewable energy consumption
+   o basic (scalar) units are not enough to describe Power Data Unit capabilities and/or output.
+We need a more complex structure (which might already exist?) to cover and combine meanings (that I copied from the chats) like CO2 footprint, clean energy, mix, renewable. as an example, this should help to describe reduction of energy consumption and the increase of renewable energy consumption

    o Enhance EMAN framework, to support a more robust and comprehensive